alonx5050/ShoeWarma/README.md

 The ShoeWarma offers the following features:

-1. ShoeWarma Shop: Browse and purchase surf-related products.
+1. ShoeWarma Shop: Browse and purchase shoes.
 2. Shop Cart: Add items to your cart, view the cart, and proceed to checkout.
 5. ShoeWarma Branches: Engage in real-time to see ShoeWarma stores all over the countrey.
 6. Login: log in, and manage your profile information.